someengineering/fixinventory/docs/source/getting_started/quick_start.rst

 You have this many ressources!
 ------------------------------
-Count the resources available in resoto
+Count the resources available in Resoto

 .. code-block:: bash